BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 26/03/2016 1.
 Recurrent neural network with LSTM are added to the code.
 Keras with tensorflow are also implemented.
 2. Tensorboard for neural network visualization are also added to the code.

 # Future Update:
+Price will be corrected without divided by 100.
 Parameters will also be adjusted.
 Sentiment analysis from tweets will be added too.

 # Acknowledgement: